Review: Mike Ditka Championship Series President

 • As mentioned above, there have been multiple versions of a Mike Ditka Championship cigar and while I have not smoked any of the other models, everything I have heard and read indicates that any blend other than the Graycliff blend is inferior, which is really not saying much.

 • Interestingly, the Ditka Championship Cigars on Pacific-Cigar.com’s website have what look to be almost the exact same band design, despite the fact that they are most definitely not blended by Graycliff.
-However, it is quite easy to tell them apart, as besides the fact that the background of the “ring” color is purple (instead of pink) and there is a secondary band on the rerelease, the OR cigars have the word “Graycliff” printed on one side of the band and “100% Hand Made in the Bahamas” printed on the other.
+It is quite easy to tell them apart, as besides the fact that the background of the “ring” color is purple and there is a secondary band on the rerelease, the original cigars have the word “Graycliff” printed on one side of the band and “100% Hand Made in the Bahamas” printed on the other.

 Mike Ditka Championship Series President 5.jpg